Hubertus von Hohenlohe

-Hubertus Rudolph Prinz zu Hohenlohe-Langenburg (born 2 February 1959; /es/), commonly known as Hubertus von Hohenlohe, is a Mexican alpine skier, photographer, and businessman.
+Hubertus Rudolph Prinz zu Hohenlohe-Langenburg (/es/; born 2 February 1959), commonly known as Hubertus von Hohenlohe, is a Mexican alpine skier, photographer, and businessman.
 He was previously a pop singer using the names Andy Himalaya and Royal Disaster.
 He is descended from the former ruling family of the historic principality of Hohenlohe-Langenburg in what is now northeastern Baden-Württemberg, Germany.

 Life and family

 He is the second son of Prince Alfonso of Hohenlohe-Langenburg and Princess Ira von Fürstenberg.
 He was born in Mexico City, Mexico, where his father ran a Volkswagen factory.
 His maternal grandparents were Tassilo, Prince of Fürstenberg (1903–1987) and Clara Agnelli, and his maternal great-grandparents were Karl Emil, Prince of Fürstenberg (1867–1945) and the Hungarian Countess Maria Mathilde Georgina Festetics de Tolna (24 May 1881 – 2 March 1953).
 His grandmother is half Mexican.

 He lived in Mexico for the first four years of his life and then moved to Spain.
 He later studied in Austria and his main residence was in Vienna, where he worked as a photographer and artist.
 Although he has Mexican nationality, which makes him eligible to compete for Mexico, he only spends a few weeks per year there.
 He is fluent in several languages and grew up in Europe, mainly Austria.

 He had a brother named Christoph (1956–2006) and has two half-sisters, Arriana Theresa, Princess of Hohenlohe-Langenburg (b.
 1975) and Désirée, Countess d'Ursel (b.
 1980).
 Max von Hohenlohe, who competed at the 1956 Winter Olympics, was his uncle, and Prince Marco of Hohenlohe-Langenburg, 19th Duke of Medinaceli, was his first cousin.

 He acted as co-producer for Yello and Shirley Bassey's 1987 collaborative single "The Rhythm Divine".
 He has work on display with the Art of the Olympians.
 He hosts the travel show Hubertusjagd on Redbull TV.

 On 17 June 2019 in Vaduz, he married Simona Gandolfi, cousin of the Italian skier Alberto Tomba.
 He currently resides in Liechtenstein, of which he is also a citizen.